Cover: Tom Cruise

 Emergency call to Matron

 A Country Practice creator and producer James Davern has been having secret talks with former cast member Joan Sydney to try and lure her back into the series.
-The talks were sparked by news that cast member Mary Regan, who replaced Sydney as the town’s hospital matron, is planning to leave the series.
-But a spokesperson for the Seven Network said that talks were taking place but that Sydney has decided not to come back to the show.
+The talks were sparked by news that cast member Mary Regan, who replaced Sydney as the hospital matron, is planning to leave the series.
+But a spokesperson for the Seven Network said that talks had taken place but Sydney has decided not to come back to the show.
 “She wants to stick to theatre and film roles,” the spokesperson said.
 Sydney’s most recent role was in the Melbourne Theatre Company production of This Old Man Comes Rolling Home, co-starring with Alex Papps, Roger Oakley, Anne Phelan and Beverly Phillips.

 What a night… if only I could remember!